decaywood/MagicCanvas/README.md

 # Something you should know

-the effect needs considerable performance. originally, it's running only on the browsers that requestAnimationFrame is built in. with [polyfill](https://remysharp.com/2010/10/08/what-is-a-polyfill), the early browser could work as well, but the best choice is update the browser to the latest version rather than use fall-back requestAnimationFrame.
+the effect needs considerable performance. originally, it's running only on the browsers that requestAnimationFrame is built in. with [polyfill](https://remysharp.com/2010/10/08/what-is-a-polyfill), the early browser could work as well, but the best choice is to update the browser to the latest version rather than use fall-backed requestAnimationFrame.

 **browsers supporting for requestAnimationFrame**: